 for the redemption of the transgressions

-The work of Christ on the cross was retrospective covering the sins of Old Testament saints as well as sinners of every generation.
-Levitical sacrifices were prospective looking forward to the one who would permanent cleanse sinners from their sin.
+The work of Christ on the cross was retrospective, covering the sins of Old Testament saints as well as sinners of every generation.
+Levitical sacrifices were prospective, looking forward to the one who would permanently cleanse sinners from their sin.

 under the first covenant,

-The “first covenant” of Moses is set in contrast to the New Covenant.
-Christ as Mediator of the New Covenant suggests a present aspect of His covenant.
+The “first covenant” of Moses is set in contrast to the new covenant.
+Christ as Mediator of the new covenant suggests a present aspect of His covenant.
 “New” and “better” stresses the superior priestly and sacrificial aspects of Christ’s death on the cross (He 10:29; 12:24; 13:20).
-Christ is the reality of which the type represents.
+Christ is the reality that the type represents.

 that those who are called

-The spiritual benefits of the New Covenant are for “those who are called.”
-These are those who are believers in Christ.
+The spiritual benefits of the new covenant are for “those who are called.”
+Those called are believers in Christ.

 may receive the promise of the eternal inheritance.